-Often, our body’s response to a single exposure or even a few exposures to an ingredient (what we call acute exposure) does not provide a complete picture of how the ingredient may affect us.
+Often, our body’s response to a single exposure or even a few exposures to a substance (what we call acute exposure) does not provide a complete picture of how this interaction may affect us.

-The “repeated dose” perspective examines the effects of frequent and regular ingredient exposures over a prolonged period.
-For example, we use fragrance products daily for most of our lives (what we call chronic exposure), so repeated dose studies better simulate real-life conditions.
+With the “repeated dose” toxicity endpoint, the Research Institute for Fragrance Materials (RIFM) examines the effects of frequent and regular ingredient exposures over a prolonged period.
+For example, we use fragranced products daily for most of our lives (what we call chronic exposure), so repeated dose studies better simulate real-life conditions.

-We do this by measuring “ADME,” which stands for four aspects of how an ingredient interreacts with the human system over time: Absorption, Distribution, Metabolism, and Excretion.
+RIFM scientists study systemic effects by evaluating “ADME,” which stands for four aspects of how an ingredient interacts with the human system over time: Absorption, Distribution, Metabolism, and Excretion.

 Absorption refers to an ingredient’s potential to enter the body.

 Distribution refers to where in the body an ingredient might travel.

 Metabolism is a more complicated process wherein the body naturally breaks down a substance to use and eliminate it.
 The substance may change its molecular structure during this process, and scientists refer to these new, temporary structures as metabolites.

 Excretion refers specifically to the elimination of the ingredient from the body.